In this article, we will cover

 - A comprehensive and well-researched list of the best agriculture stocks to buy

-- Factors an investor must consider while compiling the list of the best agricultural stocks to buy
+- Factors to consider while compiling the list of the best agricultural stocks

 - A model portfolio to gain exposure to the best agricultural stocks in the Indian market

-Summary Table of the Best Agriculture Stocks to buy
+List of Best Agricultural Stocks to buy - Summary Table

 - Assess the R&D a company undertakes towards developing new products in the agriculture sector.
 This is important for a company as the agriculture industry sees some level of dynamism constantly with innovation of new and more efficient farming techniques and better products coming out which can not only give the company a competitive advantage over peers, but also contribute to revenue and margin growth.
 A metric that investors can assess is the R&D as a % of sales which indicates the scale of R&D a company undertakes towards innovation.
 While a higher R&D as a % sales is not a true barometer of finding better products, it gives a pretty good idea to investors about the capability of a company to find new products and maintain revenue and margin growth.